-Joining Him at His spiritual banquet table, I feasted with my Father.
+Joining him at his spiritual banquet table, I feasted with my Father.

 Why, I wondered later, do we starve ourselves when there is a bountiful table spread before us?

-Had I ignored the rumbling emptiness of my soul today, it would have been easier to ignore the spiritual hunger pains tomorrow.
+If I had ignored the rumbling emptiness of my soul today, it would have been easier to ignore the spiritual hunger pains tomorrow.
 If I continued to plow through my days without taking time to eat from my Father's table, the hunger pains would have grown more and more faint, and eventually stopped all together.

 After many days of starvation, prisoners in German concentration camps during World War II testified that they no longer experienced hunger.
 Once they were freed and began to receive medical care, most patients had to be forced to eat because they no longer had the natural desire for food.
 Similarly, I wonder how often we ignore our spiritual hunger pains to the point of starvation?